 Welcome to the page of Dr. Tim Christian Kietzmann.
-I am a PostDoctoral Researcher in the Lab of Dr. Niko Kriegeskorte at the MRC Cognition and Brain Science Unit in Cambridge.
+I am a PostDoctoral Researcher in the Lab of Dr. Niko Kriegeskorte at the MRC Cognition and Brain Science Unit of the University of Cambridge.
 I investigate principles of neural information processing using tools from machine learning and pattern recognition, applied to neuroimaging data recorded at high temporal (EEG/MEG) and spatial (fMRI) resolution.
 Feel free to contact me with any questions or paper requests, and follow me on twitter for latest updates.

 Cognitive Neuroscience meets Machine Learning.
 My main research focus is on (dynamic) information processing in the brain.
 I am particularly interested in understanding the cortical mechanism underlying invariant object- and face-recognition.
 Questions I ask include: What are the basic computational and representational properties at the different stages of processing?
 What temporal dynamics govern visual processing and how does experience affect them?
 What is the role of overt visual attention in visual perception?
 To find answers to these questions, I use neuroimaging methods (fMRI, as well as EEG/MEG) in combination with machine learning and pattern recognition techniques, psychophysics and computational modeling.